-Under the proposed law, if an agency does not receive any adverse comments in response to a proposed regulatory action, the proposed regulatory action is not subject to Government Code Section 11346.9.
-Instead the agency forwards the proposed regulatory action, along with certification that no adverse comments were received, to OAL for review and approval.
+Under the proposed law, if an agency does not receive any adverse comments in response to a proposed regulatory action, the proposed regulatory action would not be subject to Government Code Section 11346.9.4 Instead the agency would forward the proposed regulatory action, along with certification that no adverse comments were received, to OAL for review and approval.
 This eliminates the need to issue boilerplate restatements of documents prepared earlier in the process.
 While the savings to the state from eliminating these unnecessary steps might be minor in any particular rulemaking, the cumulative effect of eliminating them from all noncontroversial rulemaking proceedings should be significant.